FiratUniversity-IJDP-SoftEng/algorithms-and-programming-ii-semester-capstone-project-YzgllE/README_TemplateForYou.md

 ## Live Demo

-A live demo of this application is available at: [Add your Streamlit Cloud link here]
+A live demo of this application is available at: [https://algorithms-and-programming-ii-semester-capstone-project-yzglle.streamlit.app]

 ## Limitations and Future Improvements